-4) Before decorating your Christmas tree with ornaments, you should put your Christmas lights on your tree.
+Before decorating your Christmas tree with ornaments, you should put your Christmas lights on your tree.
 Use either clear or white non-blinking lights for a professional designer look.
 Make sure you put the lights on evenly around your Christmas tree - string them in toward the trunk then out towards the tips of each of the branches, not just around the outside.
-100 mini lights per foot of tree is suggested.
-If you have a 6' tree, you should use 600 lights or 6 strands with 100 lights per strand.
+100 mini lights per foot of tree is the minimum suggested.
+If you have a 6' tree, you should use at least 600 lights or 6 strands with 100 lights per strand.
 Even if you have a pre-lit tree, feel free to add more lights.
 If you would like your Christmas tree to have a slight sparkle effect, add one blinking set of clear or white lights around the trunk of the tree only.

-5) After the lights are on and you have checked to make sure they are all working properly, add the garlands, florals, ribbons, and any decoration that is not an ornament to your Christmas tree for added designer interest.
+You may also want to add one or two strands of lights that are slightly larger than the mini lights throughout your Christmas tree for added designer interest.
 Ensure that all of your lights are working before proceeding.

-There are many designer ways to add garlands or ribbon to your tree.
+There are many designer ways to add garland or ribbon to your tree.
 One option is to add the garlands or ribbon running from the top to the bottom, tucking the garland or ribbon into the tree about every 2 foot.
 Another option is to run garlands or ribbon in a circle around the outside of the tree like a barber's pole.
 A third option is to run the garlands or ribbon in a circle just around the tree trunk, which works well with grapevine.
 A newer popular garland material is decorative mesh, also called deco mesh, floral mesh, or poly deco mesh.
 For more garland ideas, see the article How to Add Garland to a Christmas Tree.

 A tree topper finishes off the Christmas tree decorations.
 The tree topper could be a traditional star, Santa, a fancy designer bow, an angel, or anything else that will top off your tree.
 A current designer trend it to create a large clump of about 5-10 floral picks to be used as a tree topper.
 You can use 2-3 different types of picks in your tree topper.